akalivaty/Auray/docs/ts_103701_only_test_scenario.md

 d) The TL **shall** functionally check whether the obtained information describes how telemetry data is being used, by whom, and for what purposes.

+#### Assignment of verdict

 The verdict PASS is assigned if:

-- the information about processing telemetry data can be obtained as described; and - the obtained information about processing telemetry data match their description; and - the telemetry data being collected is described; and - it is completely described how telemetry data is being used, by whom, and for what purposes.
+- the information about processing telemetry data can be obtained as described; and
+- the obtained information about processing telemetry data match their description; and
+- the telemetry data being collected is described; and
+- it is completely described how telemetry data is being used, by whom, and for what purposes.

 The verdict FAIL is assigned otherwise.